falmar/gopilot/README.md

 When you call `gopilot.NewBrowserConfig()`, it creates a configuration with these defaults:

-- **Browser Path**: Uses the Chrome executable specified by the `GOPILOT_CHROME_EXECUTABLE` environment variable, or defaults to "google-chrome-stable"
+- **Browser Path**: Uses the Chrome executable specified by the `GOPILOT_CHROME_EXECUTABLE` environment variable, or defaults to "chromium"
 - **Debug Port**: "9222"
 - **Default Arguments**: Several arguments for optimal browser operation:
   - `--remote-allow-origins=*`